Skip to main content

 Since v2.40.0

-When associative meta is enabled, a meta and feature file are considered to be associated with each other if the two files are in the same directory and have the same names (excluding their file extensions).
+A meta and feature file are considered to be associated with each other if the two files are in the same directory and have the same names (excluding their file extensions).
 The associative strategy will, for every feature:

 2. Execute the feature